Gin: Distilled gin

-Distilled gin is produced exclusively by redistilling ethanol of agricultural origin with an initial strength of 96% ABV (the azeotrope of water and ethanol) in stills traditionally used for gin, in the presence of juniper berries and of other natural botanicals, provided that the juniper taste is predominant.
+Distilled gin is produced exclusively by redistilling ethanol of agricultural origin with an initial strength of 96% ABV (the azeotrope of water and ethanol), in the presence of juniper berries and of other natural botanicals, provided that the juniper taste is predominant.
 Gin obtained simply by adding essences or flavourings to ethanol of agricultural origin is not distilled gin.
 Minimum bottled strength is 37.5% ABV.

 London gin

 London gin is obtained exclusively from ethanol of agricultural origin with a maximum methanol content of 5 g per hectolitre of 100% ABV equivalent, whose flavour is introduced exclusively through the re-distillation in traditional stills of ethanol in the presence of all the natural plant materials used, the resultant distillate of which is at least 70% ABV.
 London gin may not contain added sweetening exceeding 0.1 g of sugars per litre of the final product, nor colourants, nor any added ingredients other than water.
 The predominant flavour must be juniper.
 The term London gin may be supplemented by the term dry.
 Minimum bottled strength is 37.5% ABV.

+Although London gin is the strictest of distilled gin categories, it is not a geographical designation.